deltahedge1/Gnip-Python-Search-API-Utilities/README.md

 in the directory where you will run the code.
 When this file contains the correct parameters, you can omit this command line parameters.

+The configuration file can either be named ".gnip" and located in the directory where you run the code, or you can export the path to the file as the environment variable "GNIP_CONFIG_FILE"

 Use this template:

     # export GNIP_CONFIG_FILE=<location and name of this file>